brianhouse/art_and_code/README.md

 ## Assignments and Grading

 ### Sketches
 This course is built around open-ended code "sketches" that progress through the use of text, images, animation, sound, video, and various forms of physical interaction.
 We will begin each one during class time, and you will (usually) complete them as homework.
-Starting with Week #4, you will post sketches online through your [GitHub](https://github.com) account.
-Sketches will be [critiqued](crit_guidelines.md) during class in small groups.
+Starting with Sketch #3, you will post work online through your [GitHub](https://github.com) account.
+Sketches must include a title and a 3-sentence artist statment and will be [critiqued](crit_guidelines.md) during class.

 Sketches cumulatively account for 90% of your final grade.
 In order to receive credit for your sketch, you must post a version of the code to your GitHub account and email me the link *before* the class that it is due.
 However, you may continue to make changes indefinitely and improve your grade if necessary.
-I will grade the sketches from 1–3 points as follows:
+Sketches will be graded from 1-3 each for concept and craft:

 1. *unsatisfactory* sketches fail to fulfill the basic requirements of the exercise
-2. *satisfactory* sketches are functional and conceptually sound as expected
+2. *satisfactory* sketches are conceptually or technically sound as expected
 3. *exemplary* sketches show a level of refinement and/or experimentation beyond the basic requirements

+A total of 5 or 6 points is an A, 4 is a B, 3 is a C, and 2 is a D.

 ### Survey presentations
 Each student will give a 10-minute presentation on an artist working in digital media.
-These presentations, which should be organized in slides, should give an overview of the context in which the artist is working and then precede to show one or two artworks in detail.
+These presentations, which must be organized in slides, should give an overview of the context in which the artist is working and then precede to show one or two artworks in detail.
 Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own practices.
 Students will [choose artists to present from an approved list](https://docs.google.com/spreadsheets/d/1nggDB1bS2JwEHQEd68H1AvLbPs22qDmSZV5r_P9cJYI/edit?usp=sharing) on a first-come, first-served basis.
-These presentations make up 10% of your final grade, and will also be marked on a scale of 1-3.
+These presentations make up 10% of your final grade, and will be marked on a scale of 1-3 (unsatisfactory, satisfactory, exemplary).

 ### Reading
-Each week we will read short primary texts in class that are important to the development of digital form.
-These will be provided in class.

-In addition, it is recommended that you purchase [Getting Started with p5.js: Making Interactive Graphics in JavaScript and Processing](https://www.amazon.com/Make-Interactive-Graphics-JavaScript-Processing/dp/1457186772/) by Lauren McCarthy, Casey Reas, and Ben Fry for a general reference that will be helpful throughout the course.
+In addition, it is required that you purchase [Getting Started with p5.js: Making Interactive Graphics in JavaScript and Processing](https://www.amazon.com/Make-Interactive-Graphics-JavaScript-Processing/dp/1457186772/) by Lauren McCarthy, Casey Reas, and Ben Fry for a general reference that will be helpful throughout the course.
+Additional primary texts may be provided to provide background for the development of digital form.

 ### Attendance and participation
 You must attend and thoughtfully participate in every class.
-An unexcused absence will result in a reduction of your final grade by 2.5%.
-Excused absences must be discussed with me *prior* to the class and arrange for completing missed work.
+After the first absence, every absence will result in a reduction of your final grade by 2.5%.
 Being late twice will be treated as the equivalent of one absence. **Use of social media in class twice will also be treated as the equivalent of one absence.**

 ## Resources and Policies